nychealth/covid-vaccine-data/people/Readme.md

 ### coverage-by-boro-demo-fully.csv

 This file contains borough-level numbers on the count and percentage of NYC residents who are fully vaccinated by age and race/ethnicity.
 Due to small numbers, data on people who identify as American Indian and Alaska Native, two or more races, or other races/ethnicities are not provided.
-People with unknown race/ethnicity are excluded.
+People with unknown race/ethnicity are also nont shown.
 Percentages are calculated against the total population for a specific geographic area or demographic category.

 Information is the same as in coverage-by-boro-demo.csv, but has a wide format for display purposes on our COVID-19 vaccine data page.